certainlyakey/starkers/README.md

 ##TODO

-1. replace extends with mixins (see [this](http://csswizardry.com/2016/02/mixins-better-for-performance/))
 3. remove `external/starkers-utilities.php`
 4. move more folders into `src` directory (files that shouldn't be on prod server)
 5. remove `search.php`
-6. define more clearly when an object should be created
 7. think about how to introduce a convenient @print vs @screen workflow (so that we could easily separate all screen-related things already during work)
-8. add examples of mixin-encapsulated components